Understanding the basics

 - A charge to transfer funds

-It’s worth checking that you understand some of the key features of the different drawdown income products available in the market.
+It’s worth checking that you understand some of the key features of the different Drawdown Income products available in the market.
 These could include, for example whether:

-- The provider requires you to transfer a minimum amount of DC pension pot into their drawdown income product.
+- The provider requires you to transfer a minimum amount of DC pension pot into their Drawdown Income product.

 - There are any restrictions on how often you can make withdrawals or limits on the maximum and minimum withdrawals you can make.